Jelterich/sql-challenge/README.md

 ## **Acknowledgments**
 Special thanks to all the platforms and tools that supported this project and helped enhance the understanding of relational database systems.

----

-Let me know if you'd like assistance tailoring the README further or adding specific elements like images or links!